jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/Wales-FHIR-Implementation-Guide-v1.1.0/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-DiagnosticReport-Lab.page.md

 The purpose of this profile is to provide a set of guidelines and minimum standards to allow DiagnosticReport resources to be used to record, search, and fetch laboratory results associated with a patient in a consistent and interoperable manner.

+The {{page-title}} profile is derived from the [UK Core Diagnostic Report-Lab](https://simplifier.net/guide/UK-Core-Implementation-Guide-STU2/Home/ProfilesandExtensions/Profile-UKCore-DiagnosticReport-Lab?version=2.0.1).

 A direct link to the Data Standards Wales asset can be accessed here - {{link:https://fhir.nhs.wales/StructureDefinition/DataStandardsWales-DiagnosticReport-Lab}}

 The diagram below shows the typical structure of a Laboratory Result Report.